laravel/docs/queues.md

 composer require aws/aws-sdk-php
 ```

 Next, set the `queue.failed.driver` configuration option's value to `dynamodb`.
-In addition, you should define a `key`, `secret`, and `region` configuration option within the failed job configuration array.
+In addition, you should define `key`, `secret`, and `region` configuration options within the failed job configuration array.
 These options will be used to authenticate with AWS.
 When using the `dynamodb` driver, the `queue.failed.database` configuration option is unnecessary:

 ```php
 'failed' => [